Hotels and Accommodations in Old Quebec: Complete Guide

 Quebec hospitality in all its warmth

-To experience Quebec City like a local, B&Bs and guest houses are a must.
-Have breakfast with your hosts, exchange good tips, and embark on an adventure armed with advice.
+To experience Quebec like a local, lodgings and guest houses are essential.
+Have breakfast with the hosts, exchange tips, set off on adventures armed with advice.

 James Thompson Historic House

-A characterful B&B housed in an 18th-century house on Cap Diamant.
-Spectacular views of the river, homemade breakfasts, and a host passionate about Quebec City's history.
+A characterful B&B housed in an 18th-century home on Cap-Diamant.
+Spectacular river views, homemade breakfasts, and a host passionate about Quebec’s history.

-Intimate guest houses with a family home feel, often housed in heritage buildings.
-Hearty breakfast, relaxed atmosphere: the ideal way to feel at home in Quebec City.
+Intimate lodgings with the feel of a family home, often housed in heritage buildings.
+Hearty breakfast, relaxed atmosphere: the ideal formula to feel at home in Quebec.

 ✽ Favorite